Question: "Why do so many people struggle with a lack of faith?"

 That is why Christians need to be constantly reminded of what Christ has done for us and what our response should be.
-The Apostle Paul says, “Faith comes from hearing, and hearing through the word of Christ” (Romans 10:17).
+The apostle Paul says, “Faith comes from hearing, and hearing through the word of Christ” (Romans 10:17).
 Our faith is built up as we have the gospel continually preached to us.
-Our churches need to be built on the solid preaching of the historic Christian faith and the regular observance of the sacraments.
-These are the means of grace that Christ has ordained to feed us spiritually and help us grow in our faith.
+Our churches need to be built on the solid preaching of the Word and the regular observance of the ordinances.
 Instead, too many churches spend their time, energy, and resources on the creation of “programs” that neither feed the sheep nor draw a clear distinction between godliness and ungodliness.

 Consider the example of the Israelites in the Old Testament.
 God had performed great miracles in rescuing His chosen people from slavery in Egypt—the Ten Plagues, the pillar of smoke and fire, and the crossing of the Red Sea.
 God brings His people to the foot of Mount Sinai, gives them the law and makes a covenant with them.
 No sooner does He do this than the people begin to grumble and lose faith.
 With Moses gone up on the mountain, the people convince Aaron, Moses’ brother, to construct an idol (against God’s clear prohibition) for them to worship (Exodus 32:1-6).
 They were no longer walking by faith, but by sight.
 Despite all the clear miracles God did in their redemption, they lost faith and began to go on their perception.